|

 Primary Synod General

-Council shall appoint seven,
+Council shall appoint

-(7) members to their
+(7) members to

 Joint Presbytery